Here's how the massive Rogers outage is affecting Waterloo region

 Excepting some virtual care services, there is currently no impact to the operation of Grand River Hospital programs and services which are up and running. pic.twitter.com/t0J4FuuWnm— Grand River Hospital (@grhospitalkw) July 8, 2022

-St. Mary’s General Hospital says it is experiencing communications issues but is able to receive calls though its main line at 519-744-3311.
+St. Mary’s General Hospital says it was experiencing communications issues but is able to receive calls though its main line at 519-744-3311.

 BUSINESS AND RETAIL

-The outage has left many stores in the region unable to accept debit or credit card payments.
+The outage left many stores in the region unable to accept debit or credit card payments.

 Some shoppers say the outage is nuisance.